About maths and numeracy skills

-Numeracy is the ability to recognise and apply maths concepts in all areas of life.
+Numeracy is the ability to see and use maths concepts in all areas of life.

 Numeracy skills involve understanding numbers, counting, solving number problems, measuring, estimating, sorting, noticing patterns, adding and subtracting numbers, and so on.